Lexington Winter Invitational

 - My flow is decent, but it's far from the best.
 I am fine with speed, but signaling where you are on the flow and clarity is really key for me to follow on.
 I am also not really into “flowing straight down”.

-- I tend to think about arguments in an “offensive-defensive” paradigm
+- I tend to think about rounds through an “offensive-defensive” paradigm.

 - In the camp of “read rehighlightings”